awcodify/sysctlid/_posts/2025-05-05-containerization-best-practices-for-production.md

 ---
 In 2025, containerization has become fundamental to modern application deployment, but doing it right requires careful consideration of security, performance, and maintainability.
 <!--more-->
-<span class="dropcap">C</span>ontainerization has revolutionized how we build, ship, and run applications.
+Containerization has revolutionized how we build, ship, and run applications.
 By packaging applications with their dependencies into standardized, isolated units, containers provide consistency across environments and enable efficient resource utilization.
 However, as containerization has matured, so have the best practices for implementing it effectively in production environments.

 This article explores essential containerization best practices that will help you build secure, efficient, and maintainable container-based applications.